Correlated Random Measures: Introduction

 As we have mentioned, the discrete infinite logistic normal (DILN) \citep{Paisley:2012b}, a Bayesian nonparametric topic model, is a normalized instance of a correlated random measure.
 DILN first generates top level shared atoms from a Dirichlet process, along with latent locations for each.
 It then draws each document with a gamma process from those atoms and a Gaussian process evaluated at their locations.
 Finally, it convolves these processes and normalizes to form a probability measure.
 We discuss DILN in detail in Section~\ref{sec:DILN}.

-Finally, there has been a lot of research in Bayesian nonparametrics about dependent random measures, originating from the work of \citet{MacEachern:1999} and broadly surveyed in \citet{Foti:2015}.
+Finally, there has been a lot of research in Bayesian nonparametrics about dependent random measures, originating from the work of \citet{MacEachern:1999}, broadly surveyed in \citet{Foti:2015}, and used in applications such as for dynamic ordinal data~\citep{Deyoreo:2015}, neuron spikes~\citep{Gasthaus:2009}, and images~\citep{Sudderth:2009}.
 Dependent random measures select atoms for each observation through {\it a priori} covariates, such as a timestamp associated with the observation.
 Atoms are correlated, but only though these observed covariates.
 The main ideas behind correlated random measures and dependent random measures are different.
 Correlations in CorrRMs are not based on side information, but rather are recovered through a random function associated with each observation.
 One dependent random measure that is close in construction to correlated random measures is the dependent Poisson process thinning measure of~\citet{Foti:2013}.
 This measure can be reinterpreted as a type of correlated random measure; we discuss this connection with technical details in Section~\ref{sec:crm}.
 Another construction, compound random measures~\citep{Griffin:2014}, builds dependent random measures by using a score functions to generate a set of measures conditional on a shared Poisson process.
 Compound random measures and the dependent Poisson process thinning measure share with our approach the idea of separating out the atom generation from the independence breaking portion.